remy/bind.js/README.md

 Create a `new Bind` based on an object and a mapping.
 The mapping uses a key/value pair of property path to handler.
 The handler can be a CSS selector (and thus updates the DOM) or a callback.

 There is also an *advanced* value that allows finer grain control over the binding (seen in the `skills` value in the example below).

+The node version can be installed using `npm install -S bind.js`.

 ## Example